Steps to Becoming an Insurance Agent: Developing Agent Program

 A Flexible Schedule

-When you’re testing the waters and learning how to become an insurance agent with Farm Bureau, you can set your work schedule around your current job and prior commitments.
+When you’re testing the waters and learning how to become an agent with Farm Bureau, you can set your work schedule around your current job and prior commitments.
 And don’t worry, you’ll have the freedom to build your business in a way that fits you and your clients.

 Opportunity to Earn Commission

 We know you’re juggling two jobs, a family and your daily responsibilities.
-We want your developing agent training period to be as fruitful as possible, so you’ll be compensated for your efforts during this trial period.
+We want your developing agent training period to be as fruitful as possible, so you’ll be compensated for your efforts.
 When you join the Developing Agent Program, you’ll start earning commission for your sales, just like a contracted agent.

-This interim program will show you how to succeed as a Farm Bureau agent.
-We walk you through your first few months in the Developing Agent Program, but you’ll become more independent as you grow into a successful insurance agent.
-Rest assured, Farm Bureau will still be there when you’re a full-time agent to offer the support and training you need.
+This interim program will showcase how you can thrive at Farm Bureau.
+We walk you through your first few months in the Developing Agent Program, but you’ll become more independent as you learn from your hands-on experience and your support team.
+Rest assured, Farm Bureau will still be there when you’re an agent to offer the support and training you need.

 Ready to Try It on for Size?

-Start building your own business by becoming an insurance agent at Farm Bureau!
-We’ll help you build the strong foundation you need to start selling insurance on your own.
-Join our team to gain a support system and learn the business skills you need to succeed.
+Start your own business by becoming an insurance agent at Farm Bureau!
+We’ll help you build the strong foundation you need to serve your community and grow your business.
+Join our team to gain a support system and learn the skills you need to succeed.